microsoft/LightGBM/docs/Parameters.rst

 It means the weight of the first data row is ``1.0``, second is ``0.5``, and so on.
 The weight file corresponds with data file line by line, and has per weight per line.
-And if the name of data file is ``train.txt``, the weight file should be named as ``train.txt.weight`` and in the same folder as the data file.
+And if the name of data file is ``train.txt``, the weight file should be named as ``train.txt.weight`` and placed in the same folder as the data file.
-In this case LightGBM will auto load weight file if it exists.
+In this case LightGBM will load the weight file automatically if it exists.

-**update**:
-You can specific weight column in data file now.
+Also, you can include weight column in your data file.
 Please refer to parameter ``weight`` in above.

 Query Data
 ~~~~~~~~~~